If your network of family and friends is anything like mine, it has undoubtedly been affected by the current economic situation.

-It was strange to be comparing job searching strategies and resumé writing tips with my relatively wealthy uncle who is in his 50s and has been jobless since October.
+It was strange to be comparing job searching strategies and resumé writing tips with my relatively wealthy uncle who is in his 50s and has been jobless since October and eagerly wants to make money from home easily.
 He’s taking a resumé workshop, filled mostly with other middle-aged workers who have recently lost their jobs as well, while he decides if he wants to go back to work or retire early.

 My cousin’s husband recently lost his sales job as well.
 He was successful enough that my cousin quit her job earlier this year to stay at home with their two young children.
 Within a few months, they went from being a stable single-income family to a no-income family that has to put plans of moving into a bigger home on the back burner.

 I know they’re lucky and things are a lot worse for some others who have been laid off.

 Hopefully things will turn around soon, but “experts say” things are only going to get worse in the new year:

 As bad as the past few months were, even the rosiest of economic forecasts shows on average Canadians will get poorer in 2009, and many – perhaps as many as 200,000 additional workers – will lose their jobs as the economic recession deepens.

 However, we should look at the types of jobs that are being lost.
 Some are demanding government cash to stay afloat: manufacturing, particularly the auto sector, along with the financial sector, is hemorrhaging jobs.
 Forestry, retail, travel and tourism, and real estate aren’t great industries to be in either, if you believe all the hype.